 If you need help getting food for you and your whānau, there are support services in Wellington City ready to assist whatever your situation.

 If you’re struggling to afford food, get in touch with one of these organisations.
 Reaching out to your local Community Centre can also be a good way to find a food bank in your neighbourhood.

 I'm in need of a hot meal

-Compassion Soup Kitchen is providing daily takeaway meals to Wellington’s most vulnerable.
-Meals are distributed seven days a week from 1:30 – 2:30pm at Compassion Soup Kitchen (132 Tory Street).
-For more information call 04 385 9299.
+Compassion Soup Kitchen provides hot meals to Wellington’s most vulnerable.
+Meals are distributed seven days a week.
+Check the Compassion Soup Kitchen website for an up-to-date schedule.

 If you need somewhere to stay

 - If you need emergency accommodation, the Ministry of Business, Innovation and Employment can help.
 Register with them by calling 0508 754 163.